-Let’s go on a tasting tour of your hands.
+Now, let’s go on a tasting tour of your hands.
 It might be tastier (and cheaper) than a tour to Tuscany, Italy or to Oaxaca, Mexico both known for fine food with the best of ingredients.
 We’re going to take a look at your delicious dilemmas.

 You’ve heard of pairing ingredients in a recipe or pairing food and wine.
 Going a step further, adventurous chefs pair unlikely flavors to create a new taste sensation – like the pairing of chocolate and chili or watermelon and feta cheese.
+Note the lead image of chocolate and chili pairing.
+Yum to some!
+Yuck to others!

 What if the pairing I’m talking about is about the pairing of opposites in YOU to find the perfect combo to feed you soul?
-What at first appears as a mismatch, a doomed pairing may in the end be the essential combination of ingredients you have been looking for on your path to meaning.
+What at first appears as a mismatch, a doomed pairing may in the end be the essential combination of ingredients you’ve been looking for on your path to meaning.
 We call this your “Delicious Dilemmas”.

 What do we mean by Delicious Dilemmas and how can they be a good thing?